How To Budget for One Thing After Another

-Why did I budget for Yom Kippur when there are so few expenses associated with it and is so monetarily insignificant compared to the two holidays that sandwich it?
+Why did I budget for Yom Kippur when there are so few expenses associated with it, and it is so monetarily insignificant compared to the two holidays that sandwich it?

 You can probably stay in the budget for this one and hopefully even cash-flow it.
-This give you a win!
-Its the equivalent of putting really basic tasks on a to-do list.
-When you cross something off, you feel accomplished and positive.
+This gives you a win!
+It’s the equivalent of putting really basic tasks on a to-do list.
+Then, when you cross something off, you feel accomplished and positive.

-Remember: its not about the money but the feelings behind it.
-Feeling happy about your budget will make you happier overall about staying in budget.
+Remember, it’s not about the money but the feelings behind it.
+Feeling happy about your budget will make you happier overall about staying within budget.
 It will make you happier about delaying gratification to save money for your budget.
 It will make you happier about your money choices.
 Never underestimate the power of doing something well.

 Do you need to make more money?
 Do you need to put more money over the course of the year into your Holiday account?
-These are all problems that can be analyzed and solutions found.
+These are all problems that you can analyze and solutions found.

-When you have separate budgets for each smaller event than you can make more targeted solutions.
-You have bite-sized problems that can be dealt with one at a time instead of one large insurmountably problem.
+When you have separate budgets for each smaller event, then you can make more targeted solutions; you have bite-sized problems that can be dealt with one at a time instead of one large insurmountable problem.

 Is this all psychological maneuvering?